alexandersandberg/alexandersandberg.com/Content/now.md

 ## Spending less time in front of the computer

-Now that summer is here, I would like to spend more time outside and away from the computer again.
-I _try_ to stick to at least one computer-free day every weekend, but it’s easier said than done.
+I would like to spend more time outside and away from the computer.
+I _try_ to stick to at least one computer-free day every weekend, but it’s easier said than done considering most of my hobbies are digital, not analog.

 <br/>
 <p class="callout">This page is part of the <a href="https://nownownow.com">now page</a> movement.</p>